Domenico della Rovere (bishop)

 Domenico della Rovere, O.P. (died 1587) was a Roman Catholic prelate who served as Bishop of Asti (1569–1587).

 Biography

-Domenico della Rovere was ordained a priest in the Order of Preachers.
+Domenico della Rovere was born into a noble family from Asti, he belonged to the Dominican Order.
+He was ordained a priest in the Order of Preachers.

 On 3 Mar 1569, he was appointed during the papacy of Pope Pius V as Bishop of Asti.

 He served as Bishop of Asti until his death in 1587.